From Braces to Hecke algebras & Quantum Groups: Hecke algebras quantum groups from braces

-\begin{pro} Let $(X,{\check r})$ be a set theoretic solution of the braid equation and let $A_{(X,{\check r})}$ be an arbitrary associative algebra generated by elements from the set $X$ and satisfying relations $xy=uv$ whenever ${\check r}(x,y)=(u,v)$.
-The following holds: \begin{enumerate} \item $A_{(X,{\check r})}$ is a representation of the quantum group ${\mathfrak A}{(X,{\check r})}$ when we map $L_{x,y}^{(n)}$ to $x\in A_{(X,{\check r})}$ for every $n$. \item $A_{(X,{\check r})}\otimes A_{(X,{\check r})}$ is a representation of the quantum group ${\mathfrak A}{(X,{\check r})}$ when we map $L_{x,y}^{(n)}$ to $x\otimes y\in A_{(X,{\check r})}\otimes A_{(X,{\check r})}$ for every $n$. \item Let $R$ be an arbitrary commutative associative algebra over the field $\mathbb C $ generated by elements $c_{1}, c_{2}, \ldots $.
-Then $A_{(X,{\check r})}\otimes R$ is a representation of the quantum group ${\mathfrak A}{(X, {\check r})}$ when we map $L_{x,y}^{(n)}$ to $x\otimes c_{n}\in A_{(X, {\check r})}\otimes R$ for every $n$. \item In the above point $3$ if $0=c_{2}=c_{3}=\ldots $ then we obtain a representation satisfying $L(\lambda )=L_{0}+\lambda L_{1}$ (where $L_{1}, L_{0}$ are independent of $\lambda $). \end{enumerate} \end{pro} \begin{proof} The proof is by verifying that the quantum algebra relations will go to zero after applying the above homomorphic images of algebras (related to the above representations). \end{proof} {\em Examples of algebras $A_{(X,{\check r})}.$} Let $(X, {\check r})$ be an indecomposable, involutive set-theoretic solution of the Yang-Baxter equation.
+{\em Examples of algebras $A_{(X,{\check r})}.$} Let $(X, {\check r})$ be an indecomposable, involutive set-theoretic solution of the Yang-Baxter equation.
 Various types of algebras belonging to the class $A_{(X,{\check r})}$ were investigated extensively by several authors, and a lot is known about them \cite{jk, EJJO}. {\em Quantum binomial algebras} were introduced and investigated by Gateva-Ivanova in \cite{15}, \cite{GI3} and \cite{13}. {\em The monomial algebras of $I$ type} were investigated for involutive solutions in \cite{20}, \cite{24}, \cite{25}, \cite{26}, and recently for both involutive and non-involutive solutions in \cite{Gateva} and \cite{JKA}. {\em The structure algebras of set-theoretic solutions.} The algebra generated by the set $X$ and with defining relations $xy = uv$ if ${\check r}(x,y) = (u,v)$ was investigated in \cite{JKA}, where in section 5 they study prime ideals in such algebras and hence representations of such algebras which are prime (they showed that under mild assumptions they correspond to prime ideals of a group algebra associated to the same set-theoretic solution).
 For involutive solutions such algebras were previously investigated in \cite{20, 24, 25, 26}.
 Let $G$ be a permutation group of a finite, non-degenerate, involutive set-theoretic solution $(X,{\check r})$ of the Braid equation.
 Then $A_{(X,{\check r})}$ can be taken to be {\em the group algebra ${\mathbb C}[G]$}.
 Such algebras were investigated in \cite{ESS}.\\